 How does Schneider actively contribute to climate protection?

-CO2 emissions that occur during the production of a product are determined by the so-called ""Product Carbon Footprint"" (PCF).
-They therefore represent the ecological footprint of the product.
-This footprint also includes the CO2-relevant factors that arise during the production or processing of the raw materials at our suppliers production sites including their transport to our company.
-In addition, we also include site-specific emissions, such as employee travel or business trips, in the calculation by means of a levy.
-These CO2 emissions, which we have no direct influence over or have no means to avoid are offset by investing in recognized climate protection projects.
+CO₂ emissions that arise during the manufacture of a product are determined by the so-called "Product Carbon Footprint" (PCF).
+This represents the ecological footprint of the product.
+For this purpose, we also record the CO₂-relevant factors that arise during the production or processing of raw materials and their transport at our upstream suppliers.
+In addition, we also include site-specific emissions, such as employee travel or business trips, in the calculation by means of a cost allocation (CCF).
+CO₂ emissions over which we have no direct influence or which are unavoidable are offset by investing in recognised climate protection projects.
 We already offer many product series climate-neutrally at no additional cost to our customers (including our complete Slider series, the Link-It and Line-Up products or our One series).
 In addition, our complete range of promotional writing instruments is produced climate-neutrally (all residual emissions are compensated).
 Schneider supports the certified climate protection project for wind energy in Tuppadahalli in India (link) as well as the marine protection project (link).